The Brookings Register: History

 Under the leadership of George Breed and Paul Dutcher, the first issue of the Brookings Register—eight pages—was printed on June 13, 1890.
 At that time the city boasted a population of 1,700 people and the price of a subscription was $1.50 for a one-year subscription.
 On January 6, 1891, the Register bought out the Sentinel.
 Initially, the publication came out twice weekly, only to return to a weekly schedule in 1898.
 Local pictures appeared in print in 1910 and the first advertisements for automobiles followed in 1911.
 The Register resumed its twice-weekly publication schedule in 1948, under the ownership of the Mitchell family.
 The paper turned daily in January 1970, publishing five days per week, Monday through Friday.
 Later that year, the paper was sold to Stauffer Communications of Topeka, Kansas.
 Stauffer held onto the Register until 1990, when Omaha World-Herald of Omaha, Nebraska purchased the paper.
 The newspaper added a sixth day of publication—Saturday—in March 1995.
-The current owners, News Media Corporation, of Rochelle, Illinois, bought the Register on February 1, 1999.
+News Media Corporation, of Rochelle, Illinois, bought the Register on February 1, 1999.
+The company ceased and shuttered the paper on August 6, 2025.
+After a period of four days, the Register was acquired by Champion Media of Mooresville, North Carolina, alongside the three other newspapers owned by the News Media Corporation in South Dakota.

-Today, the Register prints over 5,000 copies daily.